nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="delete-consultation"></a>
 #### 4.4.3 Deleting a consultation: `delete consultation`

-Deletes a specified consultation from the list of consultation.
+Deletes a specified consultation from ModQuik.

 Format: `delete consultation INDEX`